-For more information about the )MODEL line, refer to the ISPF User's Guide.
+For more information about the )MODEL line, refer to the z/OS ISPF Dialog Developer's Guide and Reference.

 POSITION=n

 This attribute specifies the starting position of the data column and related text or the column heading, if the heading is longer than the data column.
 If this attribute is not specified or is not valid, the conversion utility formats the column immediately to the right of the previous column on the specified or default model line.
 This attribute allows you to position fields on different model lines with vertical alignment.
 Column position is location of the attribute byte preceding the data column.